Optimal sampling for least-squares approximation: Introduction

 \section{Introduction}

-Least-squares approximation is the process of fitting an unknown function from samples by computing a best $\ell^2$-norm fit in a given subspace, which is often termed the \textit{approximation space}.
-Least squares is a classical topic, yet it is one of the widely-used tools in applied mathematics, computer science, engineering and numerous other disciplines.
-For the data scientist, it is almost always ones first `go-to' method when trying to fit a function to data.
+Least-squares approximation is the process of recovering an unknown function from samples by computing a best $\ell^2$-norm fit to the data in a given subspace -- often termed the \textit{approximation space}.
+This is a classical approach, yet it is one of the widely-used tools in applied mathematics, computer science, engineering and numerous other disciplines.
+For the data scientist, it is almost always the first `go-to' method when trying to fit a function to data.

-In many data-fitting problems, the samples are fixed.
+In many data-fitting problems, the sample points are fixed.
 However, many other problems offer substantial flexibility to choose where to sample.
 When data is also expensive to acquire -- which, despite claims about `big data' is often the case in applications in science and engineering -- we are naturally led to the following questions.
 How many samples do we need -- or, in other words, what is the \textit{sample complexity} -- and how should we best choose them?
 This is by no means a new question.
 It arises in many different guises in different fields, including \textit{optimal design of experiments} in statistics, \textit{active learning} in machine learning, \textit{optimal sensor placement} in sampling theory and signal processing, and \textit{optimal (standard) information} in information-based complexity.

 The purpose of this article is to survey recent advances made in the last 5-10 years in \textit{optimal sampling}, as we shall term it from now on, which has been motivated by certain function approximation problems in high dimensions.
-Such methods are in essence importance sampling techniques, where samples are drawn randomly from a probability measure chosen specifically for the given approximation space.
-Throughout, our aim is to ensure quasi-optimal recovery (in an appropriate sense) with near-optimal sample complexity.
+Throughout, our aim is to establish quasi-optimal recovery (in an appropriate sense) with near-optimal sample complexity.
+The approach we describe, which we term \textit{Christoffel sampling}, is, in essence, an importance sampling technique, where samples are drawn randomly from a probability measure chosen specifically for the given approximation space.
+As we highlight, this approach is elegantly simple, broadly applicable and, in many cases, straightforward to implement numerically.